sylus/website/content/page/resume.md

 ### Public Service Excellence Award 2014

-Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category for my work on the Open Data platform (open.canada.ca).
+Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category for my work on the Open Data platform ([open.canada.ca][opendata]).

 ### Team of the Year Award 2014

-Received the team of the year at Statistics Canada for my work on the Open Data platform (open.canada.ca).
+Received the team of the year at Statistics Canada for my work on the Open Data platform ([open.canada.ca][opendata]).

 ### GTEC Winner 2014